curioswitch/curiostack/common/nunjucks/README.md

 bar\nbaz
 ```

-#### allBetweenTaggedLines(startTag: string, endTag: string, [useRegex: boolean])
+#### allBetweenLines(lineMatcher: string, [doInclusionCheck: boolean])

-Scans the content of a multiline text and returns all the lines between two tagged lines.
+Scans the content of a multiline text and returns all the lines between two lines

-A tagged line is a line which contains the `startTag|endTag` text within it.
+matching a `regex` expression.

-Alternatively, if `useRegex` is `true`, the tagged line is a line
+Alternatively, if `doInclusionCheck` is `true`, the lines are checked if they
-which matches the `startTag|endTag` as a `regex` expression exactly.
-A partial match will not count.
+include `lineMatcher` within themselves, instead of doing a `regex` evaluation.

 > The last line gets `\n` appended to it.
 > If you wish, you can use `trim` to get rid of it.